aspose-html-cloud/aspose-html-cloud-docs/content/html/storage-api/working-with-folders-in-the-storage/folder-sdk-methods/_index.md

 {{</ tabs >}}

-In the example, the SDK API object is initialized using the ConfigurationBuilder.
+In the example, the SDK API object is initialized using the ConfigurationBuilder class.
 The **DirectoryExists**(`directoryUri`, `storageName = null`) method checks if a directory specified by the path exists in the specified or default storage.

 ### **Example 2: How to create a folder**